🌐 Dimensions: Structure and Sentience

 M-theory remains speculative.
 Its mathematics is elegant, but evidence is indirect.
 Importantly, mathematics itself begins to falter beyond the 11th dimension.

-🔹 Just because mathematics cannot go further does not mean reality cannot.
+🔹 Just because our mathematics cannot go further does not mean reality cannot.

 🌌 Dimensions in Similarity Theory